Alf-Ele/Mira2mqtt/README.md

 ```

 ### Aditionally install OCR language package
-For the language your Mira UI is currently configured, you need to install a specific language pack (not needed for English).
+You must install a special language pack for the language in which your Mira user interface is currently configured (not required for English).
 Example for German:
 ```
 apt install tesseract-ocr-deu